Apple Intelligence: Models

-Functionality and features
+On June 8, 2026, Apple released the third version of AFM.
+From the previous two models, AFM 3 is now a family of five models: two on-device models and three cloud models.
+The existing 3-billion-parameter on-device model is now named AFM 3 Core, while a 20-billion-parameter version, named AFM 3 Core Advanced, is available only on certain newer devices.
+Apple's two cloud models running on Apple servers are now called AFM 3 Cloud and ADM 3 Cloud (Image), while a more advanced model, AFM 3 Cloud Pro, runs on Nvidia GPUs on Google Cloud servers using Apple's own Private Cloud Compute guidelines.

+Features

 Writing tools

 Apple Intelligence features writing tools that are powered by LLMs.
-Selected text can be proofread, rewritten, made more friendly, concise or professional, similar to Grammarly's AI writing features.
+Selected text can be proofread, rewritten, made more friendly, concise, or professional, similar to the AI writing features of the online English-language writing assistant tool Grammarly.
 It can also be used to generate summaries, key points, tables, and lists from an article or piece of writing.
 In iOS 18.2 and macOS 15.2, a ChatGPT integration was added to Writing Tools through "Compose" and "Describe your change" features.
-Writing Tools has been replicated by Xiaomi, and an open-source PC program brings similar functionality to Windows, Linux, and older Macs.

-Real-time Translation
+Real-time translation

-Apple Intelligence enables real-time language translation of messages, photos & videos, phone calls, through Apple's hardware.
-For communicating with foreigners, using the Translate app on iPhone to show subtitles in their language or to play back the translated audio naturally in their language, and also by wearing AirPods with Live Translation can now help to understand what someone is saying in users preferred language in conversation, If both have headphones, simultaneous interpretation can be achieved.
+Apple Intelligence enables the real-time translation of messages, photos and videos, and phone calls, through Apple's hardware.
+For communicating with foreigners, using the Translate app on iPhone to show subtitles in their language or to play back the translated audio naturally in their language, and also by wearing AirPods with Live Translation can now help to understand what someone is saying in users' preferred language in conversation.
+If both have headphones, simultaneous interpretation can be achieved.